tebl/BulkyMIDI-32/BulkyMIDI-32 Module/README.md

 ![Build 011](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_011.jpg)

 Given that the next step will be installing the display, we'll need to adjust its mounting angle to fit with everything in place - for that we need the Raspberry Pi and faceplate in place.
 The underside of the Raspberry Pi is supported by some 9mm M3 hex standoffs, given the lack of availability for this length I've filed a bit off some of the 10mm ones I had around the workshop.
 The faceplate will be mounted on 15mm M3 nylon standoffs that we've also gone ahead and installed.
+The picture below should resemble the step we're at now.

 ![Build 030](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_030.jpg)